ga-wdi-boston/api-token-auth/README.md

 -   `grunt nag` or just `grunt`: runs code quality analysis tools on your code and complains
 -   `grunt reformat`: reformats all your code in a standard style
--   `grunt serve`: generates bundles, watches, and livereloads
+-   `grunt <server|serve|s>`: generates bundles, watches, and livereloads
 -   `grunt test`: runs any automated tests, depends on `grunt build`
 -   `grunt build`: place bundled styles and scripts where `index.html` can find them

 ## [License](LICENSE)

--   All content is licensed under a CC­BY­NC­SA 4.0 license.
+1. All content is licensed under a CC­BY­NC­SA 4.0 license.
--   All software code is licensed under GNU GPLv3.
+1. All software code is licensed under GNU GPLv3.
 For commercial use or alternative licensing, please contact legal@ga.co.